Electromotive force: Formal definitions

 where $\boldsymbol{E}$ is the entire electric field, conservative and non-conservative, and the integral is around an arbitrary, but stationary, closed curve $C$ through which there is a time-varying magnetic flux $\Phi_C$, and $\boldsymbol{A}$ is the vector potential.

-The electrostatic field does not contribute to the net emf around a circuit because the electrostatic portion of the electric field is conservative (i.e., the work done against the field around a closed path is zero, see Kirchhoff's voltage law, which is valid, as long as the circuit elements remain at rest and radiation is ignored).
+The electrostatic field does not contribute to the net emf around a circuit because the electrostatic portion of the electric field is conservative (i.e., the work done against the field around a closed path is zero, by Kirchhoff's voltage law, which is valid, as long as the circuit elements remain at rest and radiation is ignored).

 That is, the "induced emf" (like the emf of a battery connected to a load) is not a "voltage" in the sense of a difference in the electric scalar potential.

 If the loop $C$ is a conductor that carries current $I$ in the direction of integration around the loop, and the magnetic flux is due to that current, we have that $\Phi_B = L I$, where $L$ is the self inductance of the loop.

 If in addition, the loop includes a coil that extends from point 1 to 2, such that the magnetic flux is largely localized to that region, it is customary to speak of that region as an inductor, and to consider that its emf is localized to that region.

 Then, we can consider a different loop $C'$ that consists of the coiled conductor from 1 to 2, and an imaginary line down the center of the coil from 2 back to 1.